hayni100/Create_ReadMe_File/starter/README.md

 #Create README File
   ## Description
   This application helps create a README file.
+This is also a sample read me that I create using my application.
   ## Table of Contents
   - [Installation](#Installation)
   - [Usage](#Usage)